liangcj/AcerC720CrunchBang/README.md

 Installation
 ---
-Basically the key is to modify one of the boot parameters with `mem=1536m`, or else you will get a "not enough memory" error when you try to install or even run a live demo.
+Basically the key is to modify one of the boot parameters with `mem=1536m`, or else you will get a "not enough memory" error when you try to install or even run a live session.

 * Create CrunchBang [.iso](http://crunchbang.org/download/) (64-bit) using [Universal USB Installer](http://www.pendrivelinux.com/universal-usb-installer-easy-as-1-2-3/)
 * Reboot computer with USB drive plugged in
 * At white splash screen press `ctrl-L` (note, NOT `ctrl-D`) to boot from USB drive
-* Highlight "install CrunchBang" option (don't select it yet!)
+* Highlight "Install" option (don't select it yet!)
 * Press `Tab`, which will bring up a prompt at the bottom of your screen.
 Add a space to the end of the command and then add

     ```